-As part of the Schengen EU visa application procedure, you must provide specific papers while applying for a European visa.
+As part of the Schengen EU visa application procedure, applicants must provide specific papers when applying for a European visa.

 For detailed information on specific parts of the EU visa process, you can refer to the links below to find the answer to your query.
 If you are unable to find any particular information, please contact us via email.